bengtmartensson/Infrared4Arduino/README.md

 a subdirectory `html`.
 To browse, open `html/index.html` in a browser.

 The documentation is written for the _user_ of the library, not the developer.
-For this reason, the files `Arduino.h` and `IRremoteInt.h` have been deliberately excluded from the documentation, to keep it centered on the main issues for the programming on the target system.
+For this reason, the file `Arduino.h` has been deliberately excluded from the documentation, to keep it centered on the main issues for the programming on the target system.

 # Multi platform coding